-I'm the author of two published novels, The Space Between Time and The Things We Learn When We’re Dead and Love Potions and Other Calamities.
+I'm the author of five published novels; Everyday Magic, Being Alert!, The Space Between Time, The Things We Learn When We’re Dead and Love Potions and Other Calamities.

 THE SPACE BETWEEN TIME